ucczs/Eqiva-Smart-Radiator-Thermostat/README.md

 ```

 ## Pairing
-Paring is not required if your thermostat asks for a 4-digit pin.
-However, after inserting battery, you must disable and re-enable Bluetooth in menu.
-Otherwise, device is not found via Bluetooth.
+Pairing is not required if your thermostat asks for a 4-digit pin.
+However, after inserting the battery, you must disable and re-enable Bluetooth in the menu.
+Otherwise the device is not found via Bluetooth.
 After that you can immediately control it via BT.

-Thermostats with newer firmwares, e.g. 1.46 and above, ask for a 6-digit pin and pairing is required.
+Thermostats with newer firmware, e.g. 1.46 and above, ask for a 6-digit pin and pairing is required.
 This works for me:

 * Step 1: open ```bluetoothctl```
-* Step 2: select bluetooth device (required in my setup * since a have two controllers, i.e. a build-in one and an external USB dongle)
+* Step 2: select bluetooth device (required in my setup since I have two controllers, i.e. a built-in one and an external USB dongle)
 * Step 3: connect to thermostat by entering mac address
 * Step 4: enter passkey
 * Step 5: disconnect and quit.

 The thermostat must be in pairing mode as well.
 The displayed 6 digit code must be used for pairing.

-Note: It seems that one and the same thermostat can be paired to multiple clients, e.g. your Smartphone, PCs etc.
+Note: It seems that the same thermostat can be paired to multiple clients, e.g. your smartphone, PCs etc.

 Example:
 ```